XinshaoAmosWang/XinshaoAmosWang.github.io/Blogs/_posts/2020-02-14-Core-machine-learning-topics.md

 algorithm is to train many different models on the same data and then to average their predictions](#ensemble-methods) => cumbersome and may be too computationally expensive

-    * Compress the knowledge in an ensemble into a single model which is much easier to deploy (distilling the knowledge in an ensemble of models into a single model);
+    * **Compress/distill the knowledge in an ensemble into a single model** which is much easier to deploy (distilling the knowledge in an ensemble of models into a single model);
 {:.message}

-### Confidence penalty & Label Smoothing
+### Confidence penalty & Label Smoothing && Ouput Regularisation
 * [Regularizing Neural Networks by Penalizing Confident Output Distributions](https://openreview.net/pdf?id=HkCjNI5ex)
-    * **Output Regularisation**: Regularizing the output distribution of large, deep neural networks has largely been unexplored.
+    * **Output regularisation**: Regularizing the output distribution of large, deep neural networks has largely been unexplored.
 Output regularization has the property that it is invariant to the parameterization of the underlying neural network.
     * **Knowledge definition**: To motivate output regularizers, we can view the knowledge of a model as the conditional distribution it produces over outputs given an input (Hinton et al., 2015) as opposed to the learned values of its parameters.